furiosa-ai/warboy-vision-models/README.md

 </details>

 <details open>
-<summary> Run project using Furiosa Runtime </summary>
+<summary> Running the project using Furiosa Runtime </summary>
 In the project, vision applications are executed for videos from multiple channels.
-To do this effectively, optimization tasks such as Python parallel programming, asynchronous processing, and post processing using C++ have been included.
-If you want to know detailed project structure, see the following image:
+To accomplish this effectively, optimization tasks such as Python parallel programming, asynchronous processing, and post-processing using C++ have been included.
+For a detailed understanding of the project structure, please refer to the following image:

 <div align="center"><img width="960" src="https://github.com/furiosa-ai/warboy-vision-models/blob/jongwook/data/images/structure.png"></div>